Commercial Security Market Size and Share

 By Organisation Size: SMEs Embrace Cloud-Based Solutions

-Large enterprises still account for 72.2% of Commercial security systems market size due to multi-site estates and compliance mandates.
-They rely on federated VMS clusters and central security-operations centres for real-time situational awareness.
+Large enterprises still account for 72.2% of the Commercial security market size due to multi-site estates and compliance mandates.
+They rely on federated VMS clusters and central security operations centres for real-time situational awareness.
 Yet SMEs are the growth engine, expanding at 12.1% CAGR.
 Subscription pricing removes heavy capex hurdles, while plug-and-play devices ship with LTE fail-over, negating the need for dedicated IT staff.
 The ASSA ABLOY Centrios model, priced at USD 20 per month for 50 doors, resonates with micro-chains and professional services firms that lease rather than own property.

 Geography Analysis